Marculonis21/EvoScripts/README.md

 return values, which would ease the process of connecting more segments.
 Or I'm actually pretty close with this version, so it may just need to iron out a few problem here and there...
 We'll see.
 The rust version is speaking to me!

+#### 2025-08-06 11:51 -- Well that was a break

+I haven't done much with the project through the semester but I still have it sitting in my mind.
+I would like to continue the work now.
+Ther have been a few tests of mine trying some project in Rust and I didn't really like it atm (maybe a skill issue).
+But I will be continuing the work in C++ and see where that lands me.
+I would like to finish this hopefully shortly, because of other sim project in mind.

+From what I remember, I am missing some type of memory cleaner (the killer robot) and maybe some changes to how programs are structured in the map.
+Tests and that's probably it...
+We'll see how far off I am xD